 In summary, the main features of strata schemes are the strata company, the common property and the ability to have lots above each other.
-While the strata scheme must always have a strata company, it might not have common property or lots above each other.
-This is a diagram of one type of strata scheme.
-There is so much flexibility in the Strata Titles Act that it would be almost impossible to show all possible permutations of strata schemes.
+While the strata scheme must always have a strata company, it may not have common property or lots above each other (Figure 2).

+Figure 2.2 Schematic of one type of strata scheme.

+There is so much flexibility in the Act that it would be almost impossible to show all possible permutations of strata schemes.
 In this diagram the green area and everything above and below it is supposed to show the conventional title that has been subdivided by the strata plan.
-In this particular example the boxes numbered 1 to 5 are the lots, in this instance that comprise cubic space only, and everything else is common property.
+In this particular example the box is numbered 1 to 5, which are the lots in this instance that comprise a cubic space only, and everything else is common property.